 12. Hike Red Rock Canyon

 Get out of the city and experience some of the Las Vegas terrains in Red Rock Canyon.
-With several hikes and trails to choose from, there is a hike available for all ability levels.
+With several hikes and trails to choose from in Red Rock Canyon, there is a hike available for all ability levels.
 This hike and viewing the rock formations is a nice little escape from sin city and one of the great Vegas activities.

-You know, Las Vegas and the canyon are great items to add to a southwest road trip!
+Las Vegas and Red Rock Canyon are great items to add to a southwest road trip!
 Hiking is one of the best things to do in Las Vegas!

 13. City Center Fine Art

 View the art collection in City Center.
-Their goal was to bring fine art to an urban destination, like Las Vegas, and they did just that by populating their public spaces with some amazing artwork.
+Their goal was to bring fine art to an urban destination like Las Vegas, and they did just that by populating their public spaces with some fantastic artwork.

-It’s funny to think that such amazing artwork can be viewed for free.
+It’s funny that such fantastic artwork can be viewed for free.

 14. Visit the Eiffel Tower

-Okay, so it’s not the real Eiffel Tower that we saw in Paris, but it’s a nice replica.
+Okay, so it’s not the real Eiffel Tower we saw in Paris, but it’s an excellent replica.

-Take a picture in front of the Eiffel Tower, located on the Las Vegas Strip, or for a small fee, ride to the top of the 46 stories and get one of the best views of the Las Vegas Strip.
+You can take a picture in front of the Eiffel Tower, located on the Las Vegas Strip, or for a small fee, ride to the top of the 46 stories and get one of the best views of the Las Vegas Strip from their observation deck.

-The picture of you in front of the Eiffel Tower can be included with your list of free things to do, but the ride to the top costs so it will have to be added to your list of fun things to do.
+The picture of you in front of the Eiffel Tower can be included with your list of free things to do, but the ride to the top costs, so it will have to be added to your list of the best things to do.

-The Eiffel Tower is right in front of The Paris Hotel and Casino, and is definitely a Las Vegas-style attraction.
+The Eiffel Tower is right in front of The Paris Hotel and Casino, a Las Vegas-style attraction.

-It does get crowded once the show begins and it can be hard to hear the characters, but it doesn’t matter.
-You can make up your own narrations.
+Caesar’s Palace and this area get crowded once the show begins, and it can be hard to hear the characters, but it doesn’t matter.
+You can make up your narrations.
 I mean, you are in sin city.